Frequently Asked Questions

 This process, as with most everything else in your wedding day, should be scheduled with the assumption that it will take longer than you think.
 It is highly advised that you build in "flex" time throughout the day so that if something gets delayed, it does not throw the entire day into a stressful logistical tailspin.
 If, after figuring out your family/wedding party photo shot list, the estimated time for facilitation is 20 minutes, give it 30.

-The very first thing I recommend people book is the venue.
+The very first thing we recommend couples book is the venue.
 Often times the venue books so far in advance, it can have an impact on your actual wedding date.
 Once you have secured the venue, the next two steps are typically photography and music/DJ.
-I sometimes book weddings as far as two years out if it's for a popular time of year such as Spring or Fall.
-More often my bookings fall between the one year and one and a half year window.
+We sometimes book weddings as far as two years out if it's for a popular time of year such as Spring or Fall.
 Other vendors such as florists, invitations, transportation can be booked less far out from your wedding day.
 However, if you have a specific vendor in mind, you should always contact them as soon as possible to ensure they will be ready to provide you with service for your wedding.

-My company does not hire employees, but rather has partnerships with established independent contractors.
-The partners I choose to work with exhibit certain qualities and a thirst for improvement.
+Chadwick Photography does not currently hire employees, but instead has partnerships with established independent contractors.
+The partners we choose to work with exhibit certain qualities and a thirst for improvement.
 We strive to be at the highest performance level at all times, and that includes not just technical skill with a camera.
 We continuously educate ourselves in photographic techniques, and also work on various other skills which are useful at weddings.
-I have monthly collaborative workshops with partner photographers, where we work together to form interesting new ideas and try new and creative ways to approach wedding photography.